 Victor Lustig (1890-1947), knowingly or not, took Parker’s business model to new heights, literally.
 Born in Sudetenland in what is now the Czech Republic, he was fluent in a number of languages.
 He was to put them to good use as a conman on both sides of the Atlantic.

 Lustig’s most infamous feat came after World War I, when he impersonated a corrupt French official who was looking for a bribe to sell off the Eiffel Tower as scrap metal.
-While that now sounds ludicrous, it was believable back them.
-The Eiffel Tower was originally built as a temporary structure and by then it was in need of repair.
-Lustig sent off official-looking proposals to scrap metal dealers.
+While that now sounds ludicrous, it was believable back then.
+The Eiffel Tower was originally built as a temporary structure.
+It was in need of major repairs by the time Lustig laid eyes on it.
+So he sent off official-looking proposals to scrap metal dealers.
 He ultimately found one who was familiar with the prevailing moral turpitude of French bureaucrats, and forked over the money.

 It’s hard for a man on a roll to stop, so Lustig attempted to sell the landmark a second time.
 Unfortunately, his intended victim was more astute and informed the police.
 Lustig avoided capture by fleeing to Vienna.
 He was eventually arrested in the U.S. for counterfeiting and died in prison.
-Among his other accomplishments was conning Al Capone out of $5,000 and selling money-printing machines to wannabe counterfeiters that broke down immediately after they started to work.
+Among his other accomplishments, he conned Al Capone out of $5,000 and sold money-printing machines to wannabe counterfeiters that broke down immediately after they started to work.